LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_spatial (Source file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See[spatial](#spatial-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single value, representing the chance in which the given method can detect the possible emission source.
+In this file, this is a single value, representing the chance in which the given method can detect the emissions coming from the given source.

 This parameter can also be set in the following files: